Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 In recent years, it has been found that the risk of developing a number of diseases depends not only on the degree and duration of obesity, but also on the nature of the distribution of fat in the body.

-Depending on the localization of fatty deposits, there are:
+Depending on the location of fat deposits, there are:

-• abdominal obesity (it is also called visceral, android, "upper", like "apple", according to the male type) - excess fat is located mainly on the abdomen and in the upper body.
+• abdominal obesity (also called visceral, android, “upper”, “apple” type, male type) - excess fat is located mainly in the abdomen and upper torso.
 This type of obesity is more common among men;

-• gluteofemoral obesity (it is also called gluteofemoral, gynoid, “lower”, like “pear”, according to the female type) - excess fat is located mainly on the hips, buttocks and in the lower body, which is typical for women.
+• gluteofemoral obesity (also called gluteofemoral, gynoid, “lower”, “pear” type, female type) - excess fat is located mainly on the hips, buttocks and lower torso, which is typical for women.

-In abdominal obesity, even minimal excess body weight increases the risk of cardiovascular disease and death from them.
+With abdominal obesity, even minimal excess body weight increases the risk of cardiovascular disease and death from it.
 The likelihood of coronary disease increases, as well as its three main risk factors: arterial hypertension, type 2 diabetes mellitus and lipid metabolism disorders (increased blood cholesterol and other indicators).
-The combination of these diseases and conditions is called the metabolic syndrome.
+The combination of these diseases and conditions is called metabolic syndrome.
 Its treatment, including with the help of diet therapy, is a task of paramount importance.
-Moreover, treatment is indicated not only for diagnosed abdominal obesity, but also for a significant excess of body weight (BMI - 27-29.9 kg / m2), if fat is deposited mainly in the upper body.
+Moreover, treatment is indicated not only for diagnosed abdominal obesity, but also for significant excess body weight (BMI - 27-29.9 kg/m2), if fat is deposited mainly in the upper part of the body.

-Waist hip index- this is the ratio of the circumference of the waist (measured above the navel) to the largest circumference of the hips (measured at the level of the buttocks).
+Waist hip index- this is the ratio of the waist circumference (measured above the navel) to the largest circumference of the hips (measured at the level of the buttocks).

-On the contrary, gluteofemoral obesity is not associated with a pronounced additional risk and threatens with minimal medical consequences.
-His treatment is mainly cosmetic.
-I note that we are talking about obesity without concomitant diseases, especially without type 2 diabetes mellitus and arterial hypertension.
+In contrast, gluteofemoral obesity is not associated with significant additional risk and poses minimal medical consequences.
+Its treatment is mainly cosmetic.
+Let me note that we are talking about obesity without concomitant diseases, especially without type 2 diabetes mellitus and arterial hypertension.

-Only waist circumference can be measured.
+It is permissible to measure only the waist circumference.
 It is recognized that the risk of developing metabolic syndrome:

 Modern data require new approaches to assessing body weight.
-In particular, underweight has been found to be a risk factor for increased mortality from certain noncommunicable diseases.
-The concept of adipose tissue as metabolically inert, being exclusively an energy depot, has also changed.
-It has now been established that adipose tissue is a diffuse endocrine gland that produces a number of hormones and biologically active substances.
+In particular, it turned out that underweight is a risk factor for increased mortality from certain non-communicable diseases.
+The idea of adipose tissue as metabolically inert and exclusively an energy depot has also changed.
+It has now been established that adipose tissue is a diffuse endocrine gland that produces a number of hormones and biologically active substances

 Table - Biologically active substances secreted by adipose tissue: